-In just 25 years, the average Paris apartment has become 5 times more expensive.
+In just 25 years, the price of the average Paris apartment has become 5 times more expensive.
 With many people dreaming of moving to Paris and having their own slice of the city of light, you may be wondering, what is the richest neighborhood in Paris?
+My research will help you navigate French real estate prices like a pro!

-Across Paris, the average apartment costs 10,689€ per square meter, making this 7th arrondissement neighborhood roughly 50% more expensive.
+Across all of Paris, the average apartment costs 10,689€ per square meter, making this 7th arrondissement neighborhood roughly 50% more expensive.

 The second richest neighborhood in Paris is not far, and it’s one of the most popular with tourists: Saint-Germain-des-Prés.
 Located in the 6th arrondissement, Parisian apartments in Saint Germain cost an average of 16,542€ per square meter.